atr0pz/House-Pricing-Prediction/README.md

 A funny thing that also happened was that not having elevator makes the house cost more, because the houses that don't have elevator are most likely a detached house which cost more.

 Anyway, I used **RandomForest** as the final model because it performed slightly better and also because I like it better.
-Also, the Django code was written with the help of AI.”.